2026 Fantasy Baseball Rankings: Sleepers, busts, breakouts from model that predicted Cal Raleigh's big season

 One of the 2026 Fantasy baseball breakouts the model is jumping on: Rays first baseman Jonathan Aranda.
 The 27-year-old had never appeared in more than 44 games entering the 2025 season, but he carved out a regular role in Tampa Bay last year, playing in 106 games with nearly 400 at-bats.
 He hit .316 with a .833 OPS, hitting 14 home runs and driving in 59.
 With Yandy Diaz expected to be utilized primarily as the designated hitter, that should open up everyday opportunities for Aranda.

-SportsLine's model ranks him as its ninth-best first baseman, but his ADP is No. 165 overall.
-He's projected to produce similar numbers to Josh Naylor and Michael Busch, both top-100 picks, and he's projected to outperform Ben Rice and Vinnie Pasquantino, both of whom are being picked nearly 100 slots in front of him.
+SportsLine's model ranks him as its ninth-best first baseman, but his ADP is No. 141 overall.
+He's projected to produce similar numbers to Josh Naylor and Michael Busch, both top-100 picks, and he's projected to outperform Ben Rice and Vinnie Pasquantino, both of whom are being picked dozens of slots in front of him.
 See more Fantasy baseball breakouts at SportsLine.

 Top 2026 Fantasy baseball busts